QuadrupleTurbo/MpChat/README.md

 **A custom version of the GTA:O chat scaleform!**

 # What's "Custom" about it?
 Well, compared to the regular GTA:O chat scaleform, this allows you to pretty much have full control over the chat.
 This resource will run as a very standard chat resource from the get go, however if you're wanting roles and stuff, you're going to have to implement your own logic into it, providing you know C#.
-Feel free to contribute :slight_smile:
+Feel free to contribute 😄

 # Features
 - Input character limit